Grevillea exul

-Grevillea exul, also known as Common toothbrush is a species of flowering plant in the family Proteaceae, endemic to New Caledonia.
-It is a shrub or tree with white flowers which grows up to tall.
+Grevillea exul, also known as common toothbrush, is a species of flowering plant in the family Proteaceae, endemic to New Caledonia.
+It is a shrub or tree with white flowers which grows up to 4-10 m tall.
 Like all other grevillea species of New Caledonia, it is a manganese accumulator.

 Description

-Grevillea exul is a shrub or small tree, growing as an open tree up to tall in sheltered areas and as a spreading shrub up to in open areas.
-The leaves are long, wide, lanceolate to elliptic in shape, conspicuously veined and have a blunt apex.
+Grevillea exul is a shrub or small tree, growing as an open tree up to 10 m tall in sheltered areas and as a spreading shrub up to 4 m in open areas.
+The leaves are 4.5-13.5 cm long, 0.5-5.7 cm wide, lanceolate to elliptic in shape, conspicuously veined and have a blunt apex.

-The flowers are white with the style end greenish, arranged terminally on an inflorescence long.
+The flowers are white with the style end greenish, arranged terminally on an inflorescence 5-20 cm long.
 The perianth is 10–15 mm long, 2–3mm wide and slightly dilated at the base, the anthers enclosing the style end prior to anthesis and separating afterwards.
-The pistil is long with a slightly oblique, elliptical conical pollen presenter.
+The pistil is 26.5-42.5 mm long with a slightly oblique, elliptical conical pollen presenter.
 Flowering occurs from May to January, during the later months in higher altitudes.
 The fruit is a follicle 12–20 mm (0.47–0.79 in) long and 9–15 mm (0.35–0.59 in) wide.

 Similar species

 Grevillea exul is similar in appearance to G. rubiginosa, macmillanii and sinuata, all three of which being closely related.
 The leaf and flower morphology, coupled with the species distribution can be used to identify each species.
 The inflorescence axis and outer surface of the tepals are pale pubescent in G. exul and macmillianii, glabrous in sinuata and covered with red hairs in rubiginosa.
 The leaves are narrow and needle-like in macmillanii, broad and leathery with a red indumentum on the lower surface in rubiginosa and elliptic in exul.

-Grevillea exul is the most widespread of the group, being distributed across the entire New Caledonian grande terre with an estimated extent of occurrence being .G. macmillanii only occurs in the Thio commune and surrounds, rubiginosa only occurs on the southern half of the island and sinuata is known only from the Kouaoua region.
+Grevillea exul is the most widespread of the group, being distributed across the entire New Caledonian Grande Terre with an estimated extent of occurrence being 12620 km2.
+G. macmillanii only occurs in the Thio commune and surrounds, rubiginosa only occurs on the southern half of the island and sinuata is known only from the Kouaoua region.
 The distribution of the four species is largely non-overlapping, though exul and rubiginosa both occur in the Dumbéa valley.

 Taxonomy

 The species was described in 1851 by John Lindley in the Journal of the Horticultural Society London.
-The specific epithet exul derives from a Latin word meaning 'an exile,' referring to the fact that it was the only described New Caledonian grevillea species at the time, occurring over 1500km away from all other species.
+The specific epithet exul derives from a Latin word meaning 'an exile', referring to the fact that it was the only described New Caledonian grevillea species at the time, occurring over 1500km away from all other species.

 A taxonomic revision published by Phytotaxa in 2020 elevated three former subspecies of Grevillea exul to full species status based on their morphological differences and mostly separated distributions.
 The new species are G. macmillanii, G. rubuginosa, and G. sinuata.